-Furthermore, as required by Qatar Commercial Companies' Law, we are of the opinion that proper books of account have been kept by the Group and the consolidated financial statements are in agreement with the books and physical inventory verification has been duly carried out.
-We have read the report of the board of directors to be included in the annual report and financial information contained therein is in agreement with the books and records of the Group, except for the matter discussed in "Basis for Qualified Opinion" section of our report.
-We have obtained all the information and explanations we considered necessary for the purpose of our audit.
-To the best of our knowledge and belief, we are not aware of any violations of the provisions of the Qatar Commercial Companies Law no. 11 of 2015 or the terms of the Group's Articles of Association having occurred during the year which might have had a material effect on the Group's consolidated financial position and its consolidated financial performance as at and for the year ended December 31, 2020.
+Furthermore, as required by Qatar Commercial Companies' Law, we are of the opinion that proper books of account have been kept by the Group and the consolidated financial statements are agreed with these books, physical inventory verification has been duly carried out, we have read the report of the board of directors to be included in the annual report and financial information contained therein is in agreement with the books and records of the Group, except for the matter discussed in Basis for qualified opinion section of our report, we have obtained all the information and explanations we considered necessary for the purposes of our audit.
+To the best of our knowledge and belief, we are not aware of any violations of the provisions of the Qatar Commercial Companies Law no. 11 of 2015 or the terms of the Group's Articles of Association having occurred during the year which might have had a material effect on the Group's consolidated financial position and its consolidated financial performance as at and for the year ended 31 December 2020.

-Rödl & Partner - Qatar Branch Certified Public Accountants
+Rödl & Partner - Qatar Branch Certified Public Accountants Doha, State of Qatar March 15, 2021

-Hikmat Mukhaimer, FCCA (UK) License No. 297 QFMA Registration Auditor's No.120151
+Hikmat Mukhaimer, FCCA (UK)

+License No. 297

+QFMA Registration Auditor's No.120151 &